antb123/stellar-payment-api/README.md

         'asset_code': 'PURPLE',
         'account': 'GC75JLZ6...',

-        # these fields are specific for TEMPO,
+        # these fields are specific for this Anchor,
         #  they're specified on the SEP-6 /info endpoint
         'type': 'sepa',  # SEPA transfer deposit
         'first_name': 'John',